 5. Renovating a home is a great way to bond with the family.

-Screenshot from the movie Expect to see this wtf expression on your spouse at least daily during renovation.[/caption] According to Houzz, home renovations make 12% of couples consider divorce.
+Expect to see this wtf expression on your spouse at least daily during renovation.[/caption] According to Houzz, home renovations make 12% of couples consider divorce.
 If you're a family that has a hard time deciding where to order take-out on Friday night, good luck with the hundreds of semi-permanent decisions you'll need to agree on during a home rehab.
 And unless your family works at Home Depot, expect to see a lot less of them once your evenings and weekends are consumed with constant trips to and from big-box stores picking out, and inevitably returning, all those finishing touches.

 6. Lifelike, 3D renderings make it super easy to visualize the finished project.

 That statement actually is true, 3D renderings in construction are awesome and incredibly helpful.
 The issue is that it takes massive amounts of time, pricey software, and skill to create, and even if your contractor knew how, you wouldn't want to pay him for it.
 Instead, expect your contractor to present his design ideas to you in the form of a not-to-scale pencil sketch on the back of a coffee-stained envelope, and expect you to know exactly what he's talking about.
 Instead, buy a consumer-grade home design software for a few hundred bucks and do it yourself.
 You can't use it for actual construction plans and it won't be photo-realistic like on HGTV, but it will give you a workable 3D rendering you can experiment with.
-3D rendering of a bedroom.
 I wasn't sure if this weirdly-shaped room in one of our rental units could be made into another bedroom, so I made this 3D model using $200 software to visualize the flow.
 No HGTV graphic-designer needed.

 7. Your contractors will rush to meet your construction deadline.